Why Sunderland-born Jordan Henderson's FA Cup win was special for Wearside

 And to an extent, that particular user may well think that he has served his purpose if he spots this article when it goes live.

-But I ask you this: if Sunderland people can’t be proud of one of our own doing so well, what can we be proud of?
+But I ask you this: if Sunderland people can’t be proud of one of their own doing so well, what can they be proud of?

 Nobody is claiming that they are Sunderland’s trophies, that would be nonsensical, they are Liverpool’s.